Michael slowed before he meant to.

 Probably for years.

-Michael had spent those same years memorizing digital angles and arguing with teammates in Seoul over timing windows and spacing.
+I had spent those same years memorizing digital angles and arguing with my teammates in Seoul over timing windows and spacing.

-If the gates had opened earlier, he thought, if he had awakened back in high school instead of after everything else had collapsed, would he have ended up somewhere like that?
+If the gates had opened earlier, if I had awakened back in high school instead of after everything else collapsed, would I have ended up somewhere like this?

 Hard to say.

-Maybe he would have hated it.
-Maybe he would have been good at it.
-Maybe both.
+Maybe I would have been good at it.

-At least in esports, losing had only cost you the round.
+At least in esports, losing had only cost the round.

 A horn sounded across the yard.

-Everyone turned toward the command tent as the hunter captain stepped out into the open.
-He wore the same long coat as the night before, district insignia dark against the fabric, rain caught along the shoulders.
-A military officer and a hunter support specialist followed a half step behind.
+Everyone turned toward the command tent as the captain stepped out into the open.
+Long coat.
+District insignia dark against the fabric.
+Rain caught along the shoulders.
+A military officer and a hunter support specialist followed a half-step behind.

 The captain stopped at the edge of the steel platform and looked over the candidates.